CollectingW/NZ-P-Switch-Emulator-Edition/README.md

 * The Citron emulator team

 # License
 The NZ:P engine (Quakespasm) is GPLv2 and the Citron emulator is GPLv3; this fork inherits those licenses.
 See each component's `LICENSE`.
-No Nintendo keys, firmware, or copyrighted map content are included.

 # Screenshots
 <center>